Showroom Camera

 that the abruptness of such a transition can be mitigated by fade-in/fade-out

-techniques or other tricks that are not part of the ShowroomCamera
+techniques or other tricks that are not part of the ShowroomCamera.)
+The animated

 transitions, however, require procedural animation.